20% off your first purchase with code: SHOP24

 • buy pre-made stickers

-Each sticker needs to have a number, code, picture, or something that matches what is on the corresponding book basket label.
+Each sticker needs a number, code, picture, or something that matches what is on the corresponding book basket label.
 That way students can match them up easily.

 If you don’t have too many baskets and bins, you can just number each one and then number your stickers.
 For a larger number of baskets, an easy system is F1, F2, F3, etc. for fiction books and NF1, NF2, NF3 etc. for non-fiction.